Example legal cases

 The Court considered that the Convention should be amended to take account of modern equality laws, and that it is for the Civil Aviation Authority (CAA) to consider other methods of enforcement.
 It declined to make a reference to the CJEU stating that the law is clear, but in need of amendment.

 P and Q v Surrey County Council and P v Cheshire West and Chester Council (Commission intervener)

 P, Q and P have learning disabilities and lack capacity to make decisions about their care and where they live.
 The case clarified that disabled people cannot be deprived of their liberty in their care placements without proper safeguards, even if their living arrangements are benevolent.
 As a result, disabled people in vulnerable situations – like P,Q and P - are entitled to regular independent checks, in accordance with Art 5, to ensure the restrictions are in their best interests.

 Judgment: P (by his litigation friend the Official Solicitor) v Cheshire West and Cheshire Council and anor; P and Q (by their litigation friend the Official Solicitor) v Surrey County Council UKSC 19

 Jessemey v Rowstock Ltd and anor

 Mr Jessemey had been given a poor reference by a former employer after lodging a claim for age discrimination.
 The Court of Appeal clarified that post employment victimisation is prohibited by the Equality Act.
 Mr Jessemey’s appeal was allowed and his victimisation claim was successful.
-Further, the decision will mean that all post relationship victimisation will be prohibited, whatever field it arises in (eg education, services, employment etc)
+The decision will mean that all post relationship victimisation will be prohibited, whatever field it arises in (for example, education, services or employment).